Ricci Hall: Emblem

 Ricci Emblem originated from the emblem in the armour of St Ignatius of Loyola, the founder of the Society of Jesus.
-The shield in the emblem was divided obliquely: the wolf and hatchet on the right represents Loyola's family and symbolises generosity and hospitability.
+The shield in the emblem was divided obliquely: the wolf and hatchet on the right represents Loyola's family and symbolises generosity and hospitality.
 The helmet on top of the shield symbolises courage, courtesy, honour and spirit of sacrifice.
 The Latin sentence on the girdle beneath the shield is Ricci Motto.